Blockception/VSCode-Bedrock-Development-Extension/documentation/Json Validation.md

 ---

 ## Behaviour packs
-For best results, name your folder with the Letters BP/bp in them.
+For best results, name your folder with the letters BP/bp in them.

 |Component  |Json file pattern  |
 |-----------|-------------------|